 For holiday home buyers:

-After transition: If you are resident by 31 December, you should continue to receive reciprocal healthcare.
+Those resident by 31 December will maintain their pre-Brexit rights to healthcare.
 If you move afterwards it seems likely that there will be further healthcare cooperation, but it remains to be announced.
 In the meantime it is safest to assume that you need comprehensive health insurance cover.

 3. Right to residence